Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Methods

 Gas ejected from the ISM by stellar feedback (i.e., CCSNe and AGB winds) scales linearly with the SFR according to

 where $\eta$ is the mass-loading factor.
 We leave $\eta$ as a free parameter.

-Gas inflow is specified implicitly in the model through the provided SFH, SFE, mass recycling fraction, and mass-loading factor. \citetWAF{} demonstrates that the gas infall rate can be obtained analytically in terms of other model parameters as
+Gas inflow is specified implicitly in the model through the provided SFH, SFE, mass recycling fraction, and mass-loading factor such that the depletion of gas by star formation and outflows is sufficiently balanced to maintain the SFR given in Equation \ref{eq:SFH}. \citetWAF{} demonstrates that the gas infall rate can be obtained analytically in terms of other model parameters as